 We stopped at Bear Lake only long enough to take a swim and enjoy a picnic, but if you have more time to spend, many outdoor recreation opportunities abound.
-Rent water sport equipment, hire a fishing guide, or learn about area hikes from this list of Utah guides and outfitters.
+Rent water sport equipment, hire a fishing guide, or learn about area hikes.

 Distance from the interstate: On Utah Hwy 30, right off well-traveled Highway 89.
 (Bear in mind that in the summer months, traffic can back up at Garden City, making for a slow final few miles to the beaches.)

 Admission fee: To visit Rendezvous Beach proper, you’ll be entering state park property, and an $8 per car admission will be enforced for day use.
 Other beach access along Highway 30 is free.
 (The $8 may be money well-spent for the use of facilities, however; there were no bathrooms along the shore elsewhere.